 The OECD publish the data for their member countries on https://stats.oecd.org/.
-Figures are taken from there for comparison with Guernsey and only those that are directly comparable are presented.
+Figures are taken from there for comparison with Guernsey and only those that are directly comparable are presented, and only for the relevant years.

-Figure 2.1.1 Employment - comparison with OECD member countries
+Figure 2.1.1 Employment - comparison with OECD member countries (2017 figures)